Shyju Khalid: Career

-In 2011, director Aashiq Abu suggested him as a cinematographer to Rajesh Pillai directed Traffic.
+In 2011, director Aashiq Abu suggested him as a cinematographer for Rajesh Pillai's Traffic.
 His work received recognition through the film.
-His second film, Salt and Pepper (2011) was directed by Aashiq Abu.
+His second film, Salt N' Pepper (2011) was directed by Aashiq Abu.
 In 2012 he again worked with Abu in 22 Female Kottayam.
-Khalid directed a segment in the anthology film 5 Sundarikal in 2013.
+Shyju directed a segment in the anthology film 5 Sundarikal in 2013.
 He has also co-produced the films Chandrettan Evideya, Kali, Sudani from Nigeria and Thamaasha under the banners Handmade Films and Happy Hours Entertainments.